hapax/hapax.github.io/assets/reality.md

 <!-- topics, including a day in the life, or my path to where I am -->
 <!-- today,-- >
 in the question session afterwards.
-But <!-- instead of talking about these specific things,--> today, I'm going to be sharing a broad perspective on what science is, and what scientists do.
+But <!-- instead of talking about these specific things,--> right now, I'll be sharing a broader perspective on what science is, and what scientists do.
 And first of all, I'm going to talk about what science is *not*.

 If I ask you to imagine a scientist, one of two stock types is likely